patrrrrrrricia/warehouse-management-system/README.md

-# Orders Management System
+# Warehouse Management System

 ## 💻 Overview
-A professional Java desktop ecosystem designed for efficient order and warehouse management.
+A sophisticated Java desktop ecosystem designed for efficient order and warehouse management.
 This platform facilitates seamless synchronization between clients, products, and order processing.
 Built on a robust **Java 21** core, it transforms data into a sophisticated administrative experience, blending an intuitive **Swing GUI** with deep analytical intelligence through **Reflection**.

 ---